Scholarship FAQ'S

 There are three types of student aid:

 Student aid often is a combination of all three, known as a financial aid "package."
 The amount of your package depends on your financial need.
-Most federal and state aid is awarded based on financial need rather than academic merit; your financial need is determined by the information contained on your Free Application For Federal Student Aid (FAFSA).
+Most federal and state aid is awarded based on financial need rather than academic merit; your financial need is determined the SAI Score assigned once you complete the FAFSA application (Federal Application For Student Aid).